SMED5322 Service Learning Unit 3

 Availability Location Mode Not available in 2020 UWA (Perth) Face to face

 - In this unit students (1) reflect on how basic sciences/clinical/professional knowledge obtained in the Doctor of Medicine (MD) program are relevant to the service; (2) provide case studies from personal service activity to demonstrate understanding of specified learning objectives including reflection on (a) personal accountability, strengths and weaknesses, (b) ethical issues arising from service, (c) leadership and follower topics, (d) encounters with beliefs, values and cultures other than one's own, (e) responses to health inequity, (f) providing client and community-centred service, (g) the role of client input into service, (h) advocacy, and (i) sharing learning and teaching in the community; (3) reflect on how appropriate evidence can be applied to the service activity; and (4) scan the literature for current issues, best practice and emerging trends relevant to the service, and reflect on how these might impact the service activity.

-- Typically this unit is assessed in the following ways: (1) professional behaviour and attendance rating; (2) portfolio based assessment; and (3) written assignment—project deliverables.
+- Indicative assessments in this unit are as follows: (1) professional behaviour and participation assessment; (2) portfolio assessment; and (3) project deliverables.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Contact hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.